- American Physical Society Sites

 The nomination package must include:

-The nomination period will begin early 2018.
 Please see the Prize & Award Nomination Guidelines for more information.

 2019 Selection Committee Members: Michael Ramsey-Musolf (Chair), Artemis Spyrou (Vice Chair), Jim Napolitano, Ernst P. Sichtermann, Zheng-Tian Lu